 The Severance Plan entitles our Named Executive Officers and other key employees to certain severance payments and benefits in the event of a qualifying termination of employment up to one month prior to or within 13 months following certain change in control events.
 The Severance Plan thus requires a "double trigger" before any benefits are received by the Named Executive Officers.
 A qualifying termination is a termination by us for any reason other than cause, or by the employee for good reason.
-For purposes of the Severance Plan, "cause" means (i) such employee's attempted commission of, or participation in, a fraud or act of dishonesty against the Company; (ii) such employee's intentional, material violation of any contract or agreement between the employee and the Company or of any statutory duty owed to the Company; (iii) such employee's unauthorized use or disclosure of the Company's confidential information or trade secrets; (iv) such employee's gross negligence or gross misconduct; (v) such employee's material failure to competently perform his/her assigned duties for the Company; (vi) sustained poor performance of any material aspect of the employee's duties or obligations; or (viii) employee's conviction of, or the entry of a pleading of guilty or nolo contendere by such employee to, any crime involving moral turpitude or any felony.
-"Good reason" means (i) the assignment to employee of any duties or responsibilities that results in a material diminution in the employee's authorities, duties or responsibilities as in effect immediately prior to such reduction; (ii) a material reduction by the Company in the employee's annual base salary, as in effect prior to such reduction; (iii) a relocation of the employee's principal business office to a location that increases the employee's one-way driving distance by 30 miles or more; or (iv) a material breach by the Company of any provision of the Severance Plan or any other material agreement between the employee and the Company concerning the terms and conditions of the employee's employee's employment.
+For purposes of the Severance Plan, "cause" means (i) such employee's attempted commission of, or participation in, a fraud or act of dishonesty against the Company; (ii) such employee's intentional, material violation of any contract or agreement between the employee and the Company or of any statutory duty owed to the Company; (iii) such employee's or discourse of the Company; (iv) such apployee's unauthorized use or disclosure of the Company; (v) sustained poor performance of any material aspect of the employee's duties or obligations; or (viii) employee's conviction of, or the entry of a pleading of guilty or nolo contendere by such employee to, any crime involving moral turpitude or any felony.
+"Good reason" means (i) the assignment to employee of any duties or responsibilities that results in a material diminution in the employee's authorities, duties or responsibilities as in effect immediately prior to such reduction; (ii) a material reduction by the Company in the employee's annual base salary, as in effect prior to such reduction; (iii) a relocation of the employee's principal business office to a location that increases the employee's one-way driving distance by 30 miles or more; or (iv) a material breach by the Company of any provision of the Severance Plan or any other material agreement between the employee and the Company concerning the terms and conditions of the employee's employment.

 The amount of payments and the type of benefits provided under the Severance Plan vary based on the employee's position and include cash severance payments based on base salary and bonus, accelerated vesting of equity awards (as described above under - Effect of change in control on stock option awards), payment for continued coverage under group health plans, and payment for outplacement services.
 Specifically, each Named Executive Officer is entitled to a Base Compensation Severance Benefit that is equal to the individual's base salary plus the average of the individual's bonus payments for the two prior years, which amount is then multiplied by 1.5 for Dr. Hacksell, 1.3 for Dr. Mills and Mr. Moore, and 1.15 for Mr. Baity.
 In addition, the Named Executive Officers are also eligible to receive a pro-rated portion of the target bonus for the year in which the change in control occurs.
-The payments and benefits provided under the Severance Plan will replace any severance or similar payments or benefits under an employment agreement or other arrangement with us and are subject to the employee's compliance with the other terms and conditions of the Severance Plan.
-In order to receive any benefits under the Severance Plan, employees must sign a general release and waiver of all claims against the Company.
+The payments and benefits provided under the Severance Plan will replace any severance or similar payments or benefits under an employeers must sign a general release and waiver of all claims against the Company.